Find Affordable College Courses

 Top 10 Best Design & Applied Arts Bachelor's Degree Schools

 Our analysis found The Modern College of Design to be the best school for design and applied arts students who want to pursue a bachelor’s degree in Ohio.
-Located in the city of Kettering, The Modern College of Design is a private for-profit school with a fairly small student population.
+Located in the small city of Kettering, The Modern College of Design is a private for-profit college with a fairly small student population.

 Full Design & Applied Arts at The Modern College of Design Report